onedweezy/debrid-media-manager-quality-filter-tool/README.md

 1. Install [Tampermonkey](https://www.tampermonkey.net/)
 2. Create a new script and paste the contents of `debrid-quality-enhancer.user.js`
-3. Or, use the raw install link if hosted
+3. Or, use the raw install

 ---